Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 Near the seawall, commercial shrimp and fishing boats would be heading out through the jetties.
 I could picture it.
 I can picture it even now.
 Barges cutting thick furrows through the brine.
 Bulbing the horizon would be the hulking steel bones of abandoned oil platforms.
 Or no, they weren't abandoned then, only now, so they would have been haloed by beacons.
 There are steps on the seawall leading right down to where the surf laps against the concrete.
 I don't know if Granddad had anything to do with that part.
 They disappear right down into the roiling bay, full of dark mystery, like the watery mouth to an endless cave.

 There was somewhere else I could go.
 I didn't want to, I didn't think, but I couldn't help it.
 I drove over to Ashley's neighborhood, my old neighborhood, past our old house, all decorated for Christmas by its new owners, some new family, its lights all off.
 I circled back around and sat in my truck across the street and stared at the house, waiting for something, but I didn't know what.
-Maybe to catch a glimpse of the family that lived in it, to see how they were living there.
+Maybe to catch a glimpse of the family living in it, to see how they were living there.

 Then I kept driving to where Ashley had told me she'd seen my mom.
 The road by this point was flat and straight, and I could see refineries in the distance with their steady foams of white smoke.
-And as I drove closer, I was struck by what Ashley had said, that it did feel like the end of the world there, as if by some tilting of the earth's surface, I would have no choice but to roll toward it, and even if I tried to turn around, it would be too steep to climb back.
+And as I drove closer, I was struck by what Ashley had said.
+It did feel like the end of the world there, as if by some tilting of the earth's surface, I would have no choice but to roll toward it, and even if I tried to turn around, it would be too steep to climb back.

 I parked across the street, a few houses down, and cut the engine, even if it would be a hassle to start up again.
 And eventually, she came out.
 To get the newspaper.
 Such a mundane thing.
 A daily ritual.
 She was wearing a robe I'd never seen before, clutching it together at her chest.
 After she picked the paper up, she looked right at my truck.
 Only for an instant.
 She must not have been able to see through the window glass, because she turned away and went back inside.
 She wouldn't have recognized the truck, I realized.
 I'd gotten it after she left.